kaidenemeterio/game-dev-2024/public/T1Z00-work-not-screentime-Kaiden.md

-kaidens work not screen time
+kaidens work not screen time,
 I am going to be working on learning more on VIDEO FLAC